- Use current technologies to extend the classroom;

 - Make technologies opaque so that they may be critiqued;

-- Look to art to develop analysis and empathy;
+- Look to art to develop critical thinking and empathy;

 - Help students organize information to create their own knowledge;